-Sunday May 6th 2018, 6pm Enmore Theatre Bookings: Ph 9550 3666 or visit Ticketek online: http://premier.ticketek.com.au/shows/show.aspx?sh=ALLSTSYD18&v=NMO For over thirty years, some of the country's fastest, funniest and finest performers and comedians have performed in Theatresports® at the iconic Enmore Theatre, delighting audiences young and old.
-This wildly popular artform and comedy tradition has uncovered some of Australia's most talented people: Andrew Denton, Julia Zemiro, Rob Carlton, Adam Spencer, Josh Lawson, Robyn Butler, Andrew O'keefe, Bridie Connell, Susie Youssef and Jordan & Steen Raskopoulos to name but a few.
-The Sydney Comedy Festival and Impro Australia are bringing together some of the great legends of Theatresports®, in the ultimate 'Battle of the Champions' super-show.
-See past and current Theatresports legends take the ultimate leap into the unknown, creating hilarious theatre magic off the top of their heads.
-Directed by Theatresports® legend Michael Gregory This is a show not to be missed!
+5.30pm SUN 5th MAY at the Enmore Theatre, Newtown Bookings: Ph 9550 3666 or visit Ticketek online: It's the 80s vs 90s vs 00s!
+3 generations of improv comedy legends take to the stage for one night to decide just which decade is the funniest.
+See the stars of the 80s, 90s and today battle it out making up comedy scenes on the spot all from your ideas, with the ridiculous restrictions you love from Theatresports & Whose Line Is It Anyway?
+It's 30 years of talent in one 90 minute comedy extravaganza.
+It's tops, it's rad, it's totally lit!
+For over thirty years, some of the country's fastest, funniest and finest performers and comedians have performed in Theatresports[®] at the iconic Enmore Theatre, delighting audiences young and old.
+This wildly popular artform and comedy tradition has uncovered some of Australia's most talented people: Andrew Denton, Julia Zemiro, Rob Carlton, Adam Spencer, Josh Lawson, Robyn Butler, Andrew O'Keefe, Bridie Connell, Susie Youssef and Jordan & Steen Raskopoulos to name but a few.
 "A hugely entertaining evening.
 Hilarious" - Sydney Arts Guide "Unbridled hilarity.
-Don't miss it." - Blitz "The Best of the Best" - Weekend Notes
+Don't miss it." - Blitz "The Best of the Best" - Weekend Notes This is a show not to be missed!IMPRO AUSTRALIO40